zarr-developers/zarr-python/docs/tutorial.rst

 ~~~~~~~~~~~~~~~~~

 The Blosc compressor is able to use multiple threads internally to accelerate
 compression and decompression.
-By default, Zarr allows Blosc to use up to 8
+By default, Blosc uses up to 8
 internal threads.
 The number of Blosc threads can be changed to increase or
 decrease this number, e.g.::